Miss Universe 2021: Format

 The Miss Universe Organization introduced several specific changes to the format for this edition.
-The number of semifinalists was reduced to 16— the same number of semifinalists in 2017.
-The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the 16 semifinalists selected at large.
+The number of semifinalists was reduced to sixteen— the same number of semifinalists in 2017.
+The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the sixteen semifinalists selected at large.
 The internet voting is still being implemented, with fans being able to vote for another delegate to advance into the semifinals.
-The top 16 competed in the swimsuit competition and were narrowed down to the top 10 afterward.
-The top 10 competed in the evening gown competition and were narrowed down to the top 5 afterward.
-The top 5 competed in the preliminary question and answer round, and the final 3 was chosen.
+The sixteen semifinalists competed in the swimsuit competition and were narrowed down to ten afterward.
+The ten semifinalists competed in the evening gown competition and were narrowed down to five afterward.
+The five finalists competed in the preliminary question and answer round, and the final three was chosen.
 The final word portion was brought back, after which Miss Universe 2021 and her two runners-up were announced.